 Locker Rental

-If everyone from your family is skating, we recommend renting a locker for your belongings.
-Lockers are located in the Fieldhouse (the building right next to the Skating Ribbon) and rental is $3.
-It’s a great place to put your shoes and whatever else you don’t want to take out on the ice so you can enjoy yourself.
+We recommend using the locker rental kiosks to rent a locker for your belongings.
+Lockers are located in the Fieldhouse (the building right next to the Skating Ribbon) and the cost per locker is $3/small or $5/large.
+The lockers are a great place to put your shoes and whatever else you don’t want to take out on the ice so you can enjoy yourself.
+The rental period lasts for 3 hours.

 Tip: